How Long Do Stick and Poke Tattoos Last?

 How Long Do Stick and Poke Tattoos Last on Average?

 Most stick and poke tattoos generally won’t last forever.
-They are not as long-lasting as machine tattoos, but certainly last longer than transfers or even henna tattoos.
+They are not as long-lasting as machine tattoos, but they certainly last longer than transfers or even henna tattoos.

 The exact length of time before these tattoos disappear depends to a large extent on where they are applied.
 Hand and finger designs often fade within a few years since we wash these places regularly.
 Areas like the arms and chest will last longer